UWNETLAB/tidyextractors/docs/source/tidy_data.rst

 Choosing Output Formats
 -----------------------------------

-We have a few guiding principals for deciding which output format to implement for a given extractor:
+We have a few guiding principals for deciding which output formats to implement for a given extractor:

 * If an entity would have its own table in a normalized database, it should be available as an output format.
 * Dataset should include all variables that have meaningful information about the table's defining unit of observation, even if this data may be redundant between rows.